-Police interviews with suspects during the Coronavirus crisis interpreters.
-In the case of children and vulnerable adults, the physical presence of an appropriate adult is always required for interview, save for urgent interviews in accordance with Code C 11.18.
-If the attendance of an appropriate adult is required then that will need to be taken in to account when an interview is being considered; in the circumstances created by the Coronavirus crisis it may not be possible to conduct an interview with a suspect and their appropriate adult (where one is required), and the alternatives set out in Annex A and Annex B should be considered.
+Police interviews with suspects during the Covid-19 crisis

+6. Government guidance on social-distancing will affect police interviews with suspects; whether in custody or elsewhere.
+Interviews with suspects may involve the presence of non-police staff including solicitors, legal representatives, appropriate adults and interpreters.
+If the attendance of an appropriate adult is required then that will need to be taken in to account when an interview is being considered; in the circumstances created by the Covid-19 crisis it may not be possible to conduct an interview with a suspect and an appropriate adult, and the alternatives set out in Annex A and Annex B should be considered.